gcc-mirror/gcc/gcc/config/cris/cris.md

 ;; ???
 But it should be re-checked for gcc > 2.7.2
 ;; FIXME: This changed some time ago (from 2000-03-16) for gcc-2.9x.

-;; FIXME: When PIC, all [rX=rY+S] could be enabled to match ;; [rX=gotless_symbol].
-;; The movsi for a gotless symbol could be split (post reload).

 (define_c_enum ""
   [
-   ;; PLT reference from call expansion: operand 0 is the address, ;; the mode is VOIDmode.
-Always wrapped in CONST.
-   ;; The value is relative to the GOT.
-   CRIS_UNSPEC_PLT_GOTREL

-   ;; PLT reference from call expansion: operand 0 is the address, ;; the mode is VOIDmode.
-Always wrapped in CONST.
-   ;; The value is relative to the PC.
-It's arch-dependent whether ;; the offset counts from the start or the end of the current item.
-   CRIS_UNSPEC_PLT_PCREL

-   ;; The address of the global offset table as a source operand.
-   CRIS_UNSPEC_GOT

-   ;; The offset from the global offset table to the operand.
-   CRIS_UNSPEC_GOTREL

-   ;; The PC-relative offset to the operand.
-It's arch-dependent whether ;; the offset counts from the start or the end of the current item.
-   CRIS_UNSPEC_PCREL

-   ;; The index into the global offset table of a symbol, while ;; also generating a GOT entry for the symbol.
-   CRIS_UNSPEC_GOTREAD

-   ;; Similar to CRIS_UNSPEC_GOTREAD, but also generating a PLT entry.
-   CRIS_UNSPEC_PLTGOTREAD

-   ;; Condition for v32 casesi jump, since it needs to have if_then_else ;; form with register as one branch and default label as other.
-   ;; Operand 0 is const_int 0.
-   CRIS_UNSPEC_CASESI

    ;; Stack frame deallocation barrier.
    CRIS_UNSPEC_FRAME_DEALLOC